Hotmoka/hotmoka/tutorial/Takamaka.md

 i.e., the fields of the objects modified by the transaction.
-In this case, the balance of the gamete has been reduced to 99,997,870, since it payed for the gas (we have initially funded that gamete with 100,000,000 units of coin).
+In this case, the balance of the gamete has been reduced to 99,997,870, since it payed for the gas (we have initially funded that gamete with 100,000,000 units of coin) and its nonce has been incremented to 2, since the gamete has been used to run another transaction.

 > The actual amount of gas consumed by this transaction, the bytes of the jars
 > and the final balance of the payer might change in different versions of Takamaka.

-Before concluding this section, we observe that the two calls to `runViewInstanceMethodCallTransaction` have not generated any entry among the transactions recorded in the `chain` folder.
+Before concluding this section, we observe that the two calls to `runViewInstanceMethodCallTransaction()` have not generated any entry among the transactions recorded in the `chain` folder.
 As we said before, that method runs `@View` methods, that induce no updates and that can hence be executed by a single node, without need of consensus with the other nodes.
 The advantage